N a p a l m

 from soaring and mighty skyscrapers above.

-How does it feel to be exploded into human flesh confetti?
+to be exploded into human flesh confetti?

-How does it feel to be decapitated, dismembered, disemboweled?
+to be decapitated, dismembered, disemboweled?

-Some were burned beyond recognition.
-Some were burned to ash.
+beyond recognition.
+Some were

-Some were vaporized.
-Some were squashed or crushed
+vaporized.
+Some were squashed or

-into shapes never forgotten
+into shapes

 by those who discover